IBM-Bluemix-Docs/sql-query/event_streams_landing.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Stream Landing
+# Stream landing
 {:event-streams-landing}

-With Stream Landing you can now stream your data in real-time from a topic to a bucket of your choice.
+With stream landing you can now stream your data in real-time from a topic to a bucket of your choice.
 {{site.data.keyword.sqlquery_full}} connects to {{site.data.keyword.messagehub_full}} and copies the data to Cloud {{site.data.keyword.cos_full}} in Parquet format.
 This capability enables efficient analytics on the new objects created.

 ![Kafka Event Streams landing](streaming_diagram.svg)

 You can now enable a stream landing job on the {{site.data.keyword.messagehub}} UI by selecting the required resources, such as Cloud {{site.data.keyword.cos_short}} bucket, {{site.data.keyword.keymanagementservicelong}} instance and the {{site.data.keyword.sqlquery_short}} instance by using a tailored wizard.
 If you want to stop the streaming job, you need to switch to the {{site.data.keyword.messagehub}} UI.
 For more details on configuring stream landing in {{site.data.keyword.messagehub}}, see [Streaming to Cloud Object Storage by using SQL Query](/docs/EventStreams?topic=EventStreams-streaming_cos_sql).

-## Using {{site.data.keyword.sqlquery_short}
+## Using {{site.data.keyword.sqlquery_short}}
 {:using-event-streams}

-You can also configure a Stream Landing job directly as a SQL Query statement, without using the {{site.data.keyword.messagehub}} UI.
+You can also configure a stream landing job directly as a SQL Query statement, without using the {{site.data.keyword.messagehub}} UI.

-For event consumption, {{site.data.keyword.sqlquery_short}} reads data from a {{site.data.keyword.messagehub}} topic with a simple SQL statement, such as the following example:
+For event consumption, {{site.data.keyword.sqlquery_short}} reads data from an {{site.data.keyword.messagehub}} topic with a simple SQL statement, such as the following example:

 ```
 SELECT * FROM crn:v1:bluemix:public:messagehub:us-south:a/2383fabbd90354d33c1abfdf3a9f35d5:4d03d962-bfa5-4dc6-8148-f2f411cb8987::/jsontopic STORED AS JSON